opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Using Multiple Output Nodes
 '''''''''''''''''''''''''''
-In the FX schematic by default the Xsheet node is connected to an Output node: this means that all the nodes connected to the Xsheet node will be rendered both in the preview and in the final rendering.
+In the FX Schematic by default the Xsheet node is connected to an Output node: this means that all the nodes connected to the Xsheet node will be rendered both in the preview and in the final rendering.

 The scene rendering can be limited to a specific node of the schematic by creating additional Output nodes, connected to the node where you want to limit the rendering.